polakowo/datadocs/docs/big-data/data-warehouses.md

 #### Drill-down

 - The reverse operation of roll up.
     - For example, country → province → city → street

 #### Pivot

-- The whole cube is rotated, giving another perspective on the data.
+- Rotate the whole cube, giving another perspective on the data.
     - For example, replace products with time periods to see data across time for a single product.

 ```sql
 SELECT 'TotalSalary' AS TotalSalaryByDept, [30], [45]
 FROM (SELECT dept_id, salary FROM employees) AS SourceTable
 PIVOT (SUM(salary) FOR dept_id IN ([30], [45])) AS PivotTable;
 ```

+### Types

+#### MOLAP

+- Pre-aggregate the OLAP cubes and save them on a special purpose non-relational database.
+- Pros:
+    - Fast query performance due to indexing and storage optimizations.
+    - Smaller on-disk size due to compression.
+    - Very compact for low dimension datasets.
+- Cons:
+    - The processing step can be quite lengthy, especially on large data volumes.
+    - Database explosion if high number of dimensions or sparse multidimensional data.

+#### ROLAP

+- Compute the OLAP cubes on the fly from the existing relational databases.
+- The source database must still be carefully designed for ROLAP use (e.g. columnar storage)
+- Pros:
+    - Have the ability to ask any question.
+    - More scalable in handling large data volumes and many dimensions.
+    - Load times are generally much shorter than for MOLAP.
+    - The data can be accessed by any SQL reporting tool.
+- Cons:
+    - Slower query performance as opposed to MOLAP.
+    - The load task must be managed by custom ETL code.
+    - Relies on the source databases for querying and caching.

+#### HOLAP

+- Divide data between relational and specialized storage.
+- Benefits from greater scalability of ROLAP and faster computation of MOLAP.